taylormcd/story-jekyll-theme/README.md

 Markdown text corresponding to the item is then inserted after the front matter.

+### Form Elements

+A contact form element contains the following fields in its front matter:
+ - type: Element type (i.e. `items`)
+ - action: Action associated with the contact form. (e.g. https://formspree.io/youremail@mail.com)

+Markdown text corresponding to the item is then inserted after the front matter

 ### Social Media

 To customize the collection of social media links, update the `_config.yml` file with your social media usernames.
 Comment out any social media profiles you do not wish to list on your website.